Mengqi-Ye/pg_risk_analysis/README.md

 ## How to cite:
 If you use this repository in your work, please cite the corresponding paper:<br>
-Mengqi Ye, Philip Ward, Nadia Bloemendaal, Sadhana Nirandjan,  Elco Koks.
-2024.
+Ye, M., Ward, P., Bloemendaal, N., Nirandjan, S., & Koks, E. (2024).
 Risk analysis of natural hazards to power grids in Southeast and East Asia.

+If you would like to refer to the [Electricity Infrastructure and Vulnerability Database for Power Gird Risk Assessment](https://zenodo.org/records/7550620), please cite:<br>
+Ye, M., Ward, P., Bloemendaal, N., Nirandjan, S., & Koks, E. (2023).
+Electricity Infrastructure and Vulnerability Database for Power Gird Risk Assessment [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7550620